Are low carb and keto safe during pregnancy?

-It is known, however, from an increasing number of long-term observational studies, that the unique physiologic conditions and complications of pregnancy predict future disease risk for both mothers and their offspring.3 We know, therefore, that fostering a healthy pregnancy is paramount for mom and baby.
+It is known, however, from an increasing number of long-term observational studies, that the unique physiologic conditions and complications of pregnancy predict future disease risk for both mothers and their offspring.5 We know, therefore, that fostering a healthy pregnancy is paramount for mom and baby.
 But what is the optimal diet for each individual woman and her unborn child?

-Into this research vacuum, many doctors default to the oft recommended advice: “Eat low fat with plenty of fruit, vegetables and healthy grains.”4 Some even become apoplectic if a pregnant mom says she is eating low carb or keto.
-“You are harming your baby!,” some have been told, with doctors often citing research — in mice — that a ketogenic diet exposure in utero led to smaller brain development “associated organ dysfunction” and neurobehavioural changes when they become adult mice.5
+Into this research vacuum, many doctors default to the oft recommended advice: “Eat low fat with plenty of fruit, vegetables and healthy grains.”6 Some even become apoplectic if a pregnant mom says she is eating low carb or keto.
+“You are harming your baby!,” some have been told, with doctors often citing research — in mice — that a ketogenic diet exposure in utero led to both increases and decreases in the rate of organ development, as well as some neurobehavioral changes as young adult mice.7